WojciechMatuszewski/programming-notes/aws/show-me-SaaS.md

 - One also must consider how the support staff can get into a tenant environment for debugging / support cases.

 - Throttling is often part of the routing story.

+## Episode 6 - Tenant Isolation Strategies: Can't Touch This

+- What do we mean by saying _isolation_?

+  - Isolation means enforcing the rule that you cannot access other party resources.

+  - Authorization is smaller than isolation.

+- Tenant isolation models are often hard to change, whereas the authorization characteristics of the application can change fluently.

+- A couple of levels of isolation.

+  - **Full-stack isolation**.
+Very complex from an architectural standpoint.

+  - **Resource level isolation** (think only a database isolated to a given tenant).
+It is a bit easier to implement than the full-stack isolation, but it still might be complex.

+  - **Item level isolation**.
+Think DynamoDB leading keys policies.

+- You have to build different layers of security around the isolation story.
+You cannot rely on a single database statement with a `WHERE` clause.

+- Isolation can influence your technology choices.

+- Not every AWS service does not have an IAM condition suitable for tenant isolation.

+- In AWS land, one might use **dynamic policy generation** scoped to a given tenant.
+Use either APIGW authorizer (maybe even with an API key) or in-lambda assume role calls.

+  - You might need to deploy the compute with a broader scope that allows scoping down to a specific tenant.